The Saanen Dairy Goat Farm, a hidden gem to visit in Balik Pulau

 Migrating from China, Mr. Ho’s grandparents settled in Balik Pulau.
 Tilling the land planting vegetables and fruit trees, they managed to put food on the table.
 From such humble beginnings, they would be proud of what their grandson has achieved.
 Passion and hard work drove Mr. Ho and his wife to learn all that they possibly can about sustaining a productive and successful dairy farm.
 In 2005, they expanded the barn as well as the number of goats.
 By 2009, they had almost a hundred heads and became efficient in running the dairy farm.
 The next obvious step was to receive visitors.
 Up to this day, admission is free and they are happy to keep it that way.
 The Ho family is always at hand to greet visitors and provide information on the farm as well as the goats.

 The bucks, weighing over 100 kg each, are much larger in size compared to the does (weighing below 80 kg).
-Daily both consume about 10 percent from the body weight to stay healthy and well nourished.
-A doe takes 150 days (five months) from conception to deliver a new born, often twins and sometimes triplets.
+Daily both consume about 10 percent of the body weight to stay healthy and well-nourished.
+A doe takes 150 days (five months) from conception to deliver a newborn, often twins and sometimes triplets.
 This starts its daily milking process for up to 10 months.
 A doe should be allowed to dry up for at least two months after a run of milk production before breeding again.

 Milking the does are done around noon and visitors are welcomed to witness the process.
 Milking helps to quell the engorged udder and ease pain, which could otherwise lead to mastitis.
 A doe usually produces a high volume of milk, more than what is needed by the kid.
 Most goat farmers confine the kids overnight after they are two weeks old.
 After milking the does, the kids are allowed to nurse on demand.